lgg/vk-to-telegram-bot/README.md

-# VK to Telegram auto-posting Bot for
+# VK to Telegram auto-posting Bot

+## Info

+* Bot posting only links could be found in master branch
+* Bot posting full posts(text and images) could be found in extended branch

 ## Requirements: